Shinji Hosoe: Early life

 Hosoe was born on February 28, 1967, in Gero, Gifu Prefecture, Japan.
 His family moved to Chōfu while he was in first grade of elementary school.
-At the age of 8, he bought Isao Tomita's album The Planets.
-He also listened to electronic music by artists such as Jean-Michel Jarre, Kraftwerk and Yellow Magic Orchestra.
+At the age of 8, he bought Isao Tomita's electronic music album The Planets.
+He also listened to electronic music by artists such as Yellow Magic Orchestra and Jean-Michel Jarre.
 During his teenage years, he played bass in a Yellow Magic Orchestra tribute band.
 At the time, he did not have a serious interest in music and received low grades in music classes.
 After graduating high school, he studied computer graphics at Japan Electronics College.

 Namco (1985–1996)

-Hosoe joined Namco in 1985 as a part-time game tester and CG artist.
-During this time, he merely created music as a hobby in his spare time.
-After showing his music to fellow co-workers, he was reassigned the position of a composer in 1986.
+Hosoe joined Namco in 1985 as a part-time game tester and CG artist, creating music in his spare time as a hobby.
+After showing his music to fellow co-workers, he was assigned the position of a composer in 1986.
 This led to him composing for Dragon Spirit, as well as various other arcade games such as Final Lap, Ordyne and Dirt Fox.
 He started off tracks by programming a rhythm into the sequencer, then playing melodies with a keyboard on-top, and later adding new parts or re-writing existing parts.
-In 1990, he composed for Galaxian3: Project Dragoon, working with Ayako Saso and Takayuki Aihara for the first time; he found himself busy with lots of other work, hence other tracks were composed by the other two composers.
+In 1990, he composed for Galaxian3: Project Dragoon, working with Ayako Saso for the first time.

 Using the pseudonym Yuji Yamada, he also composed for games that were not developed or published by Namco.
-These include the Little Master series; as the series was intended for children, director Tadato Kawano asked Hosoe to compose tracks that are upbeat and happy.
+These include the Little Master series, where director Tadato Kawano asked Hosoe to compose upbeat and happy-styled music.
 He also composed for the PC-98 game Eye of the Beholder along with Yuzo Koshiro, whose style he tried to imitate for his tracks in the game.

-In 1992, Hosoe composed for Fighter & Attacker alongside Aihara, which was his first game project to utilize hardcore techno music.
-Neither Hosoe and Aihara had previously listened to music in this genre; Kawano had given Hosoe two CDs of hardcore techno music, which initially puzzled him but grew on him after repeated listens, so he composed music in this genre to match the game's intensity.
-The following year, he composed for Ridge Racer.
-While racing games at this point often featured jazz fusion music, the majority of tracks in the game are dance music, although he initially planned to include a wider variety of genres.
+In 1992, Hosoe composed for Fighter & Attacker alongside Takayuki Aihara, his first game project to utilize hardcore techno music.
+This decision was inspired by hearing hardcore techno CDs that Kawano had provided him, which slowly grew on him.
+The following year, he composed for Ridge Racer, largely featuring dance music.
 Due to time constraints, he asked Saso and Nobuyoshi Sano to contribute one track each.
 The success of Ridge Racer has since led to him receiving many offers from companies to compose similar music.
 He also composed for Cyber Sled earlier that year, which he considers to be his greatest work, although it received a mixed reception from critics, who criticized it for being repetitive.